-Council Directive 76/207/EEC of 9 February 1976 on the implementation of the principle of equal treatment for men and women as regards access to employment, vocational training and promotion, and working conditions;
+Council Directive 76/207/EEC of 9 February 1976 on the implementation of the principle of equal treatment for men and women as regards to employment, vocational training and promotion, and working conditions;

-The Equal Treatment Authority (“the Authority”) was established by Act CXXV of 2003 on equal treatment and the promotion of equal opportunities as set in the Government Decree No 362/2004 (XII.26.).
+The Equal Treatment Authority (“the Authority”) was established by Act CXXV of 2003 on equal treatment and the promotion of equal opportunities.
 The Authority started its work on the 1st February 2005.
-It is an independent organisation, which was set up by the Hungarian Government to receive and deal with individual and public complaints about unequal treatment and to implement the principles of equality and non-discrimination.
+It is an independent organisation, which was set up by the Hungarian Government to receive and deal with individual and public complaints of unequal treatment and to implement the principles of equality and non-discrimination.

 The principle of equal treatment must be observed by:

 The Hungarian state;